Jonny Otto: PAOK

 On 29 January 2024, Jonny signed a one-and-a-half-year deal with Super League Greece club PAOK.
 He won the national championship in his debut campaign, contributing 12 matches to the feat.

 Later career

 The 31-year-old Jonny returned to his country in July 2025, agreeing to a two-year contract at top-tier Deportivo Alavés.

 International career

 After playing for Spain at under-18, under-19, under-20 and under-21 levels, Jonny was called up to the full side on 26 May 2015, for a friendly with Costa Rica and a UEFA Euro 2016 qualifier against Belarus.
 He did not take part in any of those matches, however.

 Jonny won his first cap for his country on 11 October 2018, contributing to a 4–1 friendly defeat of Wales at the Millennium Stadium after replacing César Azpilicueta in the 63rd minute.

 Personal life

-Jonny was of German descent through his mother.
+Jonny is of German descent through his mother.